dakk/socialminer/README.md

 ---
 Go to https://apps.twitter.com/, create a new application.
 Go to 'Keys and Access Tokens' tab, press on 'Generate Access Token'; edit 'socialminer.json' and put all the request data in the empty fields.

+Configure Facebook
+---
+Go to https://developers.facebook.com/tools/explorer/ and get a temp access token, or register a new facebook application.
+Edit 'socialminer.json' and put the access token in the empty field.

 Start socialminer